nirlleycosta/nirlleycosta/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning Java, Spring Boot, Android, Clojure, MySQL and .
+- 🌱 I’m currently learning Java, Spring Boot, Kotlin and MySQL.
 - ⚡ Fun fact: My first programming language was C in my electronic classes (hate it so much).
 - 📫 How to reach me: nirlleycosta@gmail.com